Robert-Hughes/rjrssync/README.md

 * If a dir is excluded by the filters (after resolving all filters), then we don't walk inside that dir, so stuff inside it will be excluded *even if the filters would have matched them*.
 Document this?
 * --dry-run (and the same for -v) should make it clearer exactly what is being copied to where, e.g. give absolute paths.
 If there is a long path up to the root (or afterwards), could shorten it with ellipses, e.g. "Copying T:\work\...\bob\folder\...\thing.txt to X:\backups\...\newbackup\folder\...\thing.txt"
 * Option to override the "dest file is newer" error
 * Should filters expect to see trailing slashes on folder names or not?
+What about folder symlinks?

 Remote launching
 ----------------